tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 [^7]: Press Shift+Alt+D to insert the actual timestamp.

-[^8]: You are on your own naming your folders, but keep in mind that using the task ID sin the folder names will help you find the desired content much more easily.
+[^8]: You are on your own naming your folders, but keep in mind that using the project ID sin the folder names will help you find the desired content much more easily.